Xinjiang clique: History

 Following Yang's assassination, Jin Shuren, Yang's second in command, had Fan and his coconspirators killed.
 After that, he declared himself the provincial governor and was quickly recognized by the KMT.
 Jin wholly mismanaged the province by causing high inflation, banning the hajj, and replacing local officials with Han officials.
 In 1931, the alienated Muslim majority rebelled against Jin.
 Gansu warlord Ma Zhongying of the Hui Ma clique invaded in support of the rebellion.
 Soon, various other groups rebelled against Jin, often fighting against each other including the breakaway First East Turkestan Republic.

 Jin was deposed by mutineers in 1933 and was succeeded by Sheng Shicai.
 Sheng was not a protégé of either Yang or Jin.
 He was initially an officer under Guo Songling and defected with Guo to the Guominjun.
 He was appointed by Nanjing to serve under Jin as late as 1930.
 The war continued unabated with Nanjing unable to resolve the conflict.
 Frustrated, Sheng turned to the Soviet Union in 1934.
 With Soviet support, Ma Hushan was defeated in 1937.
 Sheng turned Xinjiang into a Soviet protectorate and safe haven for the Chinese Communist Party.

-With Germany's invasion of the Soviet Union in 1941, Sheng decided to rejoin the Kuomintang, expelling Soviet advisors and executing communists.
+With Germany's invasion of the Soviet Union in 1941, Sheng decided to rejoin the Kuomintang after purging the CCP cadres and executing Mao Zemin, which was done to prevent him being overthrown due to their high administrative positions in Xinjiang.
 Chiang Kai-shek couldn't trust Sheng, who tried renegotiating with Joseph Stalin, so he deposed him and installed direct rule in 1944.
 The new KMT administration then faced a rebellion that formed the Second East Turkestan Republic.